MeiMoonHoa/NLP_suicide_ideation_detection/working/README.md

 ## Using WANDB

-We use Weights & Biases for experiment tracking.
+Use Weights & Biases for experiment tracking.
 To use WANDB:

 1. Sign up for a free account at [WANDB](https://wandb.ai/).
 2. Install the WANDB package in your notebook: `!pip install wandb`.